In this post I will go over how I store my 897D and what I store with it.

 In two previous articles I went over the Yaesu FT-897D radio and accessories.
 Both articles are worth the read.
 They appeared yesterday and the day before.

 So let’s go over my standard format, what is the mission for all of this?

-To safely store the radio and all components with which to operate the radio in HF mode.
+To safely store the radio and all components with which to operate the radio.

 Requirements & Restrictions –